Thanks to visit codestin.com

 encoder: {

-// The filter is used to determine if the transformer can encode the given value.
+// The filter is used to determine if the encoder can encode the given value.

 // There are many different filters, but for classes, the class constructor is the most efficient.